theothernt/AerialViews/README.md

 * _Settings > System > Developer options_
 * _Settings > Device Preferences > Developer options_
-* _Settings > Developer options_

 On the Developer options page, look for the “USB debugging” option and enable it.

 Next, find the IP address of your device.
-One way is to check the Network & Internet settings of the device, check the properties of the current LAN or WIFI connection - that should list the current IP address eg. 192.168.1.105
+Try looking in the Network & Internet settings of the device, check the properties of the current LAN or WIFI connection - that should list the current IP address eg. 192.168.1.105
 </details>

 <details>
-<summary>Using an iPhone</summary>
+<summary>Connect using an iPhone</summary>

-Find an iPhone app that is capable of running ADB commands, such as iSH Shell, which is free.
+Find an iPhone app that is capable of running ADB commands, [such as iSH Shell](https://ish.app/), which is free.

 Once installed, run the app and install the Android Tools with the following command…